 - Maximise the potential of our places

-- Stimulate local economic growth

-- Make our places greener
+priorities

-Our Actions What does this include?
-Develop Strategic Plans setting out local investment priorities Page 45 Strategies for each of the key geographical areas within York and North Yorkshire (including: Coastal, Rural, Town, City and High Streets), recognising the diversity of York and North Yorkshire and the need for tailored approaches.
+Develop Strategic Plans setting out local investment

+Strategies for each of the key geographical areas within York and North Yorkshire (including: Coastal, Rural, Town, City and High Streets), recognising the diversity of York and North Yorkshire and the need for tailored approaches.
 There will also be a focus on the long-term and lasting impacts rather than short-term solutions.
-Each strategy will include: Masterplans for key settlements A vision for the area and identification of local priorities Evidence base identifying the unique challenges and opportunities Project pipeline / investment plan We will work closely with our two local authorities, City of York Council and North Yorkshire Council, to undertake this action.
-Local Investment in Natural Capital Programme which will help us to: Understand how we can attract investment into natural capital that can restore and sustain the natural environment, whilst unlocking significant economic value; Increase green finance for nature-based solutions such as tree planting and peatland restoration, and support farmers to access new private sector investments that increase resilience in the landscapes they manage.
-We will be working together and with our key stakeholders with an ambition to deliver: a Land Use Assessment and Natural Capital Investment Plan (NCIP) a pipeline of investible natural capital projects and piloting projects that test mechanisms for private investment business cases for a self-sustaining Accelerator Programme and a local investment vehicle to reduce reliance on public funding Explore the potential requirements of an Infrastructure Plan and whether this is a gap in achieving our ambitions.
+Each strategy will include:

+- Masterplans for key settlements - A vision for the area and identification of local priorities - Evidence base identifying the unique challenges and opportunities - Project pipeline / investment plan

+We will work closely with our two local authorities, City of York Council and North Yorkshire Council, to undertake this action.

+Local Investment in Natural Capital Programme which will help us to:

+- Understand how we can attract investment into natural capital that can restore and sustain the natural environment, whilst unlocking significant economic value: - Increase green finance for nature-based solutions such as tree planting and peatland restoration, and support farmers to access new private sector investments that increase resilience in the landscapes they manage.

+We will be working together and with our key stakeholders with an ambition to deliver:

+- a Land Use Assessment and Natural Capital Investment Plan (NCIP) - a pipeline of investible natural capital projects and piloting projects that test mechanisms for private investment - business cases for a self-sustaining Accelerator Programme and a local investment vehicle to reduce reliance on public funding

+Explore the potential requirements of an Infrastructure Plan and whether this is a gap in achieving our ambitions.
 This could include infrastructure linked to energy, digital, business sites and transforming brownfield employment sites, for example.
 This would need to be scoped further before any commitments are made, particularly to avoid duplication with current plans (e.g. Local Area Energy Plans).